Hugius/FabiEngine3D/doc/markdown/GRAPHICS.md

 - Specular lighting is light that is mirroring light from another source.
 - Normal vectors are used to render this type of lighting.
+- Applicable to terrain, water and models.

 ### 1.4 Point Lighting

 - Point lighting is light that comes from a positional light source.
 - The light is cast in every direction by the light source.
 - Normal vectors are used to render this type of lighting.
+- Applicable to terrain, water and models.

 ### 1.5 Spot Lighting

 - Spot lighting is light that comes from a rotational light source.
 - The light creates a spotlight effect.
 - Normal vectors are used to render this type of lighting.
+- Applicable to terrain, water and models.

 ### 1.6 Cube Reflections

 - Cube reflections are reflections based on pre-captured cube maps.
 - The reflections are static, but very efficient.
 - Normal vectors are used to render this type of reflection.
+- Applicable only to models.

 ### 1.7 Cube Refractions

 - Cube refractions are refractions based on pre-captured cube maps.
 - The refractions are static, but very efficient.
 - Normal vectors are used to render this type of refraction.
+- Applicable only to models.

 ### 1.8 Planar Reflections